darabos/spidigotchi/README.md

-spidigotchi
+Spidigotchi
 ===========

-A sketch for PyWeek #16
+A sketch for PyWeek #16.
+Just a play on the five theme candidates:
+ - Secret Identity
+ - Nemesis
+ - Bat Cave
+ - Sidekick
+ - Kryptonite